MakeSchool-Tutorials/Makestagram-Swift-V3/P18-Liking-Posts/content.md

 We implement a transaction with the following steps:

-1. Call the transaction API on the FIRDatabaseReference location we want to update
+1. Call the transaction API on the DatabaseReference location we want to update
 2. Check that the value exists and increment it if it does
 3. Return the updated value
 4. Handle the completion block if there's an error